-Many plesiadapiforms have hallmarks of arboreality in the skeleton, though the long bones are rather robust.
+Many plesiadapiforms have robust limb bones with hallmarks of arboreality.
 Instead of having nails, most taxa had sharp claws on most or all of the digits.
-The extremities show signs that at least some of these archaic primates had grasping abilities comparable to those of primates and some arboreal marsupials.
-Nearly complete skeletons are known for several North American plesiadapiforms, and these have yielded a tremendous wealth of information on locomotor and foraging habits.
-Many plesiadapiforms appear to have been well adapted to clinging to vertical substrates (like a broad tree trunk) using their sharp claws, propelling themselves upward using powerful hindlimbs, bounding along horizontal supports, grasping smaller branches, and moving head-first down tree trunks.
-In carpolestids in particular, the skeleton appears to have been especially well adapted to moving slowly and carefully in small terminal branches.
-The big toe likely was especially good at grasping (Figure 8.5).
-There is a single specimen of a flattened nail-bearing distal big toe bone of Carpolestes simpsoni (Table 8.1), and this feature suggests affinities with euprimates.
+The extremities show grasping abilities comparable to those of primates and some arboreal marsupials.
+Nearly complete skeletons have yielded a tremendous wealth of information on locomotor and foraging habits.
+Many plesiadapiforms appear to have been able to cling to vertical substrates (like a broad tree trunk) using their sharp claws, propelling themselves upward using powerful hindlimbs, bounding along horizontal supports, grasping smaller branches, and moving head-first down tree trunks.
+In carpolestids in particular, the skeleton appears to have been especially well adapted to moving slowly and carefully in small terminal branches (Figure 8.6).